LoRA-Composer: Leveraging Low-Rank Adaptation for Multi-Concept Customization in Training-Free Diffusion Models: Experiments

 \subsection{Visualization Results}

-Our methodology enables extensive customization of the entire image, addressing both foreground and background components and accommodating a wide range of styles, from anime to realistic.
-This broad customization capability is illustrated in \cref{fig: main_res}(a). showcase our approach's versatility in adapting to artistic expressions.
+Our broad customization capability is illustrated in \cref{fig: main_res}(a), showcasing our approach's versatility in adapting to a wide range of styles, from anime to realistic.
 Additionally, our method enables precise manipulation of interactions and attributes, such as shaking hands, wearing hats, and holding teddy bears in the picture, directly through textual prompts.
 This capability is showcased in \cref{fig: main_res}(b).
 Moreover, our framework is designed for flexibility, capable of generating images under multiple conditions.
 It adeptly integrates specific constraints such as edge detection or pose estimation to guide the image synthesis process.
 This capacity for accommodating additional image-based conditions, as detailed in \cref{fig: main_res}(c), highlights the adaptability of our approach in meeting varied and complex generation requirements.
+More visualization results are shown in \cref{fig: more_res} in the Appendix.